June 16, 2019

 And you know what’s even better ?
 As opposed to Linkedin, you will not just find names in your mailbox.
 No, you’ll find names with email addresses, in many cases email signatures with contact details and above all, context !
 Your old emails provide context and allow you to get in contact with a concrete story: “Hi, last year we were both involved in project X” or “I’m a friend of your colleague Bob”.

-Weeding through all your old emails is time consuming, but MailMine is a tool that will mine your mailbox, reveal all the contacts found and show the ones relevant to you using deep learning.
+Weeding through all your old emails is time consuming, but there are tools that will go through your mailbox, and list all the contacts found.

 Happy hunting !